KabirDabholkar/separatrix_locator/README.md

 \dot y = x - x^3
 ```

-- **``configs/1bitflipflop2D.py``**: 2-unit RNN trained to do 2-bit flip with bistable dynamics.
+- **``configs/1bitflipflop2D.py``**: 2-unit GRU RNN trained to do 1-bit flip with bistable dynamics.
+Pre-trained params included in repository.

+- **``configs/1bitflipflop64D.py``**: 64-unit Vanilla RNN trained to do 1-bit flip with bistable dynamics.
 Pre-trained params included in repository.

 Resulting figures and models are saved in `results`.